hpl002/Masters_Public/readme.md

 > Provided that the process has been given a new a path we can expect improvements in the time spent in place P3 and P4.
 However, we now have to also consider the time spent to diagnose the patient in P2.

+#### Yet another tool?
+1. Why do we need another tool?
+2. find work that details existing tooling
+3. what is the problem with the tools that exist
+4. what is it that this tool is trying to solve that other tools do not have

 ### Process design